ramokz/phantom-camera/documentation/docs/follow-modes/path.md

 <template v-slot:propertyDescription>

 Determines the `Path` node the `PCam` should be bound to.
-The `Camera` will follow the position of the `Follow Target` while sticking to the closest point on this path.
+The `PCam` will follow the position of the `Follow Target` while sticking to the closest point on this path.

 </template>
 <template v-slot:setMethod2D>